ext/pull-request-bundle-analyzer/README.md

 - `-c, --config-file <path>`: Path to the config file (required)
 - `-f, --format <text|json|markdown>`: Output format (default: `text`)
-- `-o, --output-file <path>`: Write output to file instead of stdout
+- `-o, --output-file <format:filename|filename>`: Write output to file instead of stdout.
+Can be specified multiple times.
+If `format` is omitted the value from `--format` is used.

 ### Compare